NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 #### Stream from S3

 The first thing you will need is a live stream.
-In this guide we’re going to begin by streaming directly from a video file within S3.This guide assumes that you have already worked through the VOD Static File guide where we add a video file to Amazon S3.
+In this guide, we’re going to begin by streaming directly from a video file within S3.
+This guide assumes that you have already worked through the VOD Static File guide where we add a video file to Amazon S3.